geowithus/csmouse/README.md

 ### `settings options` in both versions

-> Note that all option are optional, you can or not to use them.
+> Note that all option are optional.
+If you want to use defaults, you don't have to set them at all.

 #### first

 Type: `String`
 Default: `"first_" + selector`

-HTML ID attribute of input tag element that script will save a first clicked index of element, like left mouse click or CTRL clicked element.
-If element doesn't exist script will put it in parent element of select able items.
+HTML storage element ID (input type="hidden"), which script uses to save and update first clicked element DOM index, like left mouse click or CTRL clicked element.
+If element doesn't exist script will put it in parent element of selectable items.

 #### last